AkatQuas/kiddo-plays/kubernetes/authentication-authorization.md

 ## User

+Every request that comes to Kubernetes is associated with some identity.
+Even a request with no identity is associated with the `system:unauthenticated` group.

 The term `users` pertains to how you and I (and maybe even your continuous delivery tooling) connect and gain access to the Kubernetes API.

 There are many kinds of access to the Kubernetes API:

 - `kubectl` command-line interface
 - custom scripts
+- static token files on the host
 - controllers
 - the web user interface
+- authentication webhooks

 The users are not a top-level supported resource, which are not manipulated directly by way of the Kubernetes API, but are defined in an external user identity management system.